401-863-1544 badrelab@brown.edu

 Our lab is interested in how the organization of the frontal lobe influences goal-directed behavior, as well as dissociations and interactions between the frontal and medial temporal lobe regions in their contribution to memory function.
 In our research, we use a variety of methods to investigate these questions, including functional magnetic resonance imaging (fMRI) and the behavioral testing of healthy adults and patient populations.

 Human performance on a task deteriorates when it is performed concurrently with another task.
 This cost has been generally attributed to competition for shared computational resources with a long-standing debate about the specific nature of these resources (central or local).
-Extensive dual-task training is known to reduce and sometimes abolish these costs, and this improvement has been variously attributed to changes in central processing, more efficient task scheduling, automatization, or the learning of specialized task specific specific representations.
-We test how elimination of multi-tasking costs are related to changes in the representational geometry of task related information with fMRI.
+Extensive multitasking practice is known to reduce and sometimes abolish these costs, and this improvement has been variously attributed to changes in central processing, more efficient task scheduling, automatization, or the learning of specialized task-specific specific representations.
+Applying the lens of representational geometry on multitasking costs and practice effects, we are investigating how representation learning shapes multitasking costs.

 Graphical depiction of the difference between generality and separability